 The AHA recommends no more than one alcoholic drink per day for women, no more than two for men.
 In the opinion of the AHA, the less alcohol, the better.

-5. Take heart health supplements
+5. Consider heart health supplements

-- Omega 3 Fatty Acids.
-Omega 3 fatty acid is found in fish fat and helps reduce triglycerides, lower blood pressure, and reduce the buildup of plaque in the arteries.
+- Omega 3 Fatty Acids - Omega 3 fatty acid is found in fish fat and helps reduce triglycerides, lower blood pressure, and reduce the buildup of plaque in the arteries.
 It even reduces the risk of arrhythmia.

 Although there are effective preventative measures to introduce to your lifestyle, keeping a close eye out for these symptoms and reporting them to your health care professional is a very sensible idea.
-A great way to conveniently do this is to stay in the know using heart health biomarkers which you can regularly review with an simple blood test.
+A great way to conveniently do this is to stay in the know using heart health biomarkers which you can regularly review with a simple blood test.